librity/ft_minirt/docs/checklist.md

   - [x] Window management must remain smooth
   - [x] Close window button exits the program cleanly
   - [x] `esc` key exits the program cleanly
+  - [x] Refresh image so it doesn't disappear on the VNC when window is minimized

 # - [ ] Bonus